 Helms v.
 State, 271 So.3d 1030 (Fla.
 Dist.
 Ct.
 App.
 2019), review denied, No. SC19-1178, 2019 WL 3729786 (Fla.
 Aug.
-8, 2019) - Defendant was convicted of robbery with a firearm and sentenced to life in prison as a prison releasee reoffender.
+8, 2019) - Defendant was convicted of robbery with a firearm and sentenced to life in prison as a prison release reoffender.
 He appealed, arguing that the trial court erred in allowing the investigating detective to testify that defendant's girlfriend advised the detective of his cell phone number, as this was improper hearsay.
-Helm's girlfriend testified that she met with the detective but did not remember giving either her or Helm's cell phone number to the detective.
-She also testified that she did not remember Helm's cell phone number.
-The detective then testified that Helm's girlfriend gave her his cell phone number when they met and based on that information, obtained a search warrant for phone records associated with the number.
+Helm's girlfriend testified that she met with the detective but did not remember giving either her or Helm's cell phone number.
+The detective then testified that she did not remember Helm's girlfriend gave her his cell phone number.
+The detective then testified that Helm's girlfriend assearch warrant for phone records associated with the number.
 The trial court admitted both the girlfriend's statement and the phone records for the number.
 The court reverses and remands for a new trial, holding that because the girlfriend's prior inconsistent statement was not made under oath, it could not be admissible as substantive evidence and was in fact hearsay.
 The court found that this error was not harmless, which warranted the reversal.